Shaztry/test1/README.md

 # test1
-This is a stuff adding repository
+This is a test repository.

 #About this repo
-It is for chippi backup.
+It is for chippi backup and my scripts :)